-The discount that would normally be offered to the institution, taking into consideration factors such as its current volume of transactions and its location.
+The discount a vendor would normally offer to an institution, taking into consideration factors such as the institution's current volume of transactions and location.
 Discounts for early settlement or for settlement in cash are considered normal discounts.

 Educational discount